microsoft/azure-pipelines-agent/docs/design/clientcert.md

 ## Pre-requirements

-  - CA root certificate in `.pem` format (This should contains the public key and signature of the CA root certificate)
+  - CA certificate(s) in `.pem` format (This should contains the public key and signature of the CA certificate, you need put the root ca certificate and all your intermediate ca certificates into one `.pem` file)
   - Client certificate in `.pem` format (This should contains the public key and signature of the Client certificate)
   - Client certificate private key in `.pem` format (This should contains only the private key of the Client certificate)
   - Client certificate archive package in `.pfx` format (This should contains the signature, public key and private key of the Client certificate)